fkie/requirement-clustering-evaluation-2018/README.md

 ## Impact of Word2VecAdd, internal

+#TIMM
-	select *, round(("Silhouette with Word2VecAdd"-"Silhouette without Word2VecAdd")/"Silhouette with Word2VecAdd"*100, 2) as "Difference" from (
+	select *, round(("Silhouette with Word2VecAdd"-"Silhouette without Word2VecAdd / Word2VecAverage")/"Silhouette with Word2VecAdd"*100, 2) as "Difference" from (
-	select a.ClusterAlgorithm as "Cluster Algorithm", a.k as "k", a.DistanceFunction as "Distance Function", max(a.SilhouetteAvg) as "Silhouette with Word2VecAdd", max(b.SilhouetteAvg) as "Silhouette without Word2VecAdd" from alpha a left outer join alpha b on (b.ClusterAlgorithm = a.ClusterAlgorithm and a.k = b.k and a.DistanceFunction = b.DistanceFunction)
+	select a.ClusterAlgorithm as "Cluster Algorithm", a.k as "k", a.DistanceFunction as "Distance Function", max(a.SilhouetteAvg) as "Silhouette with Word2VecAdd", max(b.SilhouetteAvg) as "Silhouette without Word2VecAdd / Word2VecAverage" from alpha a
+	left outer join alpha b on (b.ClusterAlgorithm = a.ClusterAlgorithm and a.k = b.k and a.DistanceFunction = b.DistanceFunction)
-	where a.Word2VecAdd = "true" and b.Word2VecAdd = "false"
+	where a.Word2VecAdd = "true" and b.Word2VecAdd = "false" and b.Word2VecAverage = "false"
 	group by a.ClusterAlgorithm, a.k, a.DistanceFunction
 	order by a.SilhouetteAvg desc
 	)